Azure/Enterprise-Scale/docs/wiki/ALZ-AMA-Migration-Guidance.md

 If you are looking for Terraform guidance please refer to [\[User Guide\] Upgrade from v5.2.1 to v6.0.0](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BUser-Guide%5D-Upgrade-from-v5.2.1-to-v6.0.0)

-And for Bicep refer to:
+And for Bicep guidance refer to: [v0.18.0 Release Notes](https://github.com/Azure/ALZ-Bicep/releases/tag/v0.18.0)

 ## Parity gaps